 Our Medical Alerts guide below was written by medical specialists in PWS and is designed to support those living with PWS, their families and carers and medical professionals.
 It outlines the key medical alerts to be aware of and is a crucial companion:

 - For families and support workers supporting people daily with PWS to recognise symptoms and refer to at medical appointments

-- For medical and healthcare professionals to understand why and how symptoms are presenting and act quickly in routine or emergency situation
+- For medical and healthcare professionals to understand why and how symptoms are presenting and act quickly in a routine or emergency situation.

 “Holland House is a fantastic place that saved my daughter’s life.
 It is well organised, kind and gives residents love and stability.”

 Relative of supported individual – September 2017